 Additionally, some employees who are covered by a collective bargaining agreement may have different pay arrangements.7

-When an employee is fired or terminated, the employee’s final unpaid wages must be paid immediately upon termination.
-This includes employees who are fired or laid off for cause, or for no reason at all.8
+When an employee is fired or terminated, the employee’s final unpaid wages must be paid immediately upon time of termination.
+This includes employees who are fired or laid off for cause, or for no reason at all.

-If an employee resigns or quits without giving notice to the employer, the employer generally has to make the final payment available within 72 hours.
-However, if the employee provides at least 72 hours notice of the employee’s intention to resign, the employer has to make final wages available on the employee’s last day.9
+If an employee quits or resigns without giving notice to the employer, the former employer generally has to make the final payment available within 72 hours.
+However, if the employee provides at least 72 hours’ notice of the employee’s intention to resign, the employer has to make final wages available on the employee’s last workday.9

 Exceptions to Final Pay Rules

 Some employees in certain industries may have different final pay rules that do not require an employer to make the final paycheck available upon termination.
 This includes:

 - Certain seasonal food production workers laid off in groups 11

 - Employees working in the motion picture industry 12